 4.3 The amount of supervisory contact shall be at least one hour per week during the supervised period.
-The applicant shall obtain at least 1,600 hours of supervised experience under an approved supervisor, pursuant to the requirements of Board Rule 4.1.1.
-For any supervision commencing after the effective date of this Rule, the supervision shall take place in not less than one year, and, within the required 1,600 hours, at least 100 hours shall be one-to-one, face-to-face supervision provided by an approved supervisor, pursuant to the requirements of Board Rule 4.1.1.
-For supervision commencing prior to the effective date of this Rule, the supervisory contact may be on a one-to-one face-to-face basis or by live video conferencing; provided, however, that supervision by live video conferencing shall not exceed fifty percent (50%) of the total supervision in any month.
+The applicant shall obtain at least 1,600 hours of supervised experience under an approved supervisor, pursuant to the requirements of subsection 4.1.1.
+For any supervision commencing after the effective date of this regulation, the supervision shall take place in not less than one year, and, within the required 1,600 hours, at least 100 hours shall be one-to-one, face-to-face supervision provided by an approved supervisor, pursuant to the requirements of subsection 4.1.1.
+For supervision commencing prior to the effective date of this regulation, the supervisory contact may be on a one-to-one face-to-face basis or by live video conferencing; provided, however, that supervision by live video conferencing shall not exceed fifty percent (50%) of the total supervision in any month.
 Supervision by telephone or e-mail is expressly not permitted.

 4.4 The Board shall require submission of the following information from the supervisor(s): supervisor’s name; business address; license number, professional field and State in which the license was granted during the period of supervision; agency in which the supervision took place (if applicable); the number of qualifying practice hours toward the statutory requirement; the number of one-to-one face-to-face supervisory hours; and the number of live video conferencing supervisory hours (if applicable).